 Other costs

-A person charged with a felony in the state of Nebraska has other important opportunities and expenses, that they can use to try and get the optimal result.
+A person charged with a crime in Nebraska may have to incur additional costs in order to develop the best defense.
 These are expenses in addition to an attorney’s fees.

-- Depositions – In Nebraska felony cases such as sex assault cases, the defendant can take depositions of witnesses.
-This means the defendant can get sworn testimony under oath prior to trial.
+- Depositions – In Nebraska, an individual accused of a felony has a right to conduct depositions of witnesses.
+This means the defendant can get sworn testimony of witnesses under oath prior to trial.
 Often depositions are paramount to mounting a good defense as they provide the accused with information about the case and lock in witness testimony prior to trial.

-- Investigators – When police investigate a case, they are looking to make an arrest under no presumption of innocence.
-A private investigator will approach the investigation from a completely different angle and may uncover evidence that could be favorable to a defendant that law enforcement normally would not pursue.
+- Investigators – A private investigator will approach the investigation from a different angle than law enforcement and may uncover evidence that could be favorable to a defendant that law enforcement normally would not pursue.

-If you or a loved one were charged with sex assault, contact the criminal defense attorneys at Berry Law.
+If you or a loved one were charged with a crime, contact the criminal defense attorneys at Berry Law.